coopengo/coog-admin/README.md

   Basically, all the configuration is done through environment variables, which are defined in `config`.
 To modify the configuration, just set your updated environment variables in `$PREFIX/config`.
-- To clean your environment, you can just `$PREFIX` folder
+- To clean your environment, you can just remove `$PREFIX` folder

 It is very recommended to read the scripts to have a deep understanding of how it works: